polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 2. Access the **vesting** pallet and select the **vestedTransfer** function:
       1. Select the **account** from which you want to send the vested transfer
       2. Choose the **vesting** pallet from the list of pallets
-      3. Select the **vestedTransfer** function from the list of functions
+      3. Select the **vestedTransfer** extrinsic from the list of available extrinsics

     ![Vested Transfer Function](/images/tutorials/transfers/vested-transfers/vested-transfers-2.webp)